Reviewing Video River Networks (NIHK) & The Competition

-Video River Networks (OTCMKTS:NIHK – Get Rating) is one of 74 public companies in the “Real estate” industry, but how does it compare to its peers?
-We will compare Video River Networks to related businesses based on the strength of its risk, institutional ownership, profitability, analyst recommendations, dividends, earnings and valuation.
+Video River Networks (OTCMKTS:NIHK – Get Rating) is one of 75 publicly-traded companies in the “Real estate” industry, but how does it weigh in compared to its rivals?
+We will compare Video River Networks to related businesses based on the strength of its profitability, risk, valuation, analyst recommendations, earnings, institutional ownership and dividends.

-Video River Networks has a beta of 0.5, indicating that its stock price is 50% less volatile than the S&P 500.
-Comparatively, Video River Networks’ peers have a beta of 0.88, indicating that their average stock price is 12% less volatile than the S&P 500.
+Video River Networks has a beta of 0.5, indicating that its share price is 50% less volatile than the S&P 500.
+Comparatively, Video River Networks’ rivals have a beta of 0.89, indicating that their average share price is 11% less volatile than the S&P 500.

 Analyst Ratings